Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Homological mirror symmetry

-between the derived wrapped Fukaya category of the $A_n$ plumbing of the cotangent bundles $T^\ast Q_1,\cdots,T^\ast Q_n$ along circles according to the data provided by the factorization of $f(z_1,z_2)$ and the relative singularity category of the corresponding crepant resolution of the $cA_n$ singularity $R_f$.
+between the derived wrapped Fukaya category of the multi-bubble plumbing associated to the data provided by the factorization of $f(z_1,z_2)$ and the relative singularity category of the corresponding crepant resolution of the $cA_n$ singularity $R_f$.